zakmysta/discover/README.md

-# Discover - Unmask the World
+# Discover - Unlock the World

 Write about your experiences.
 Help uncover our world's hidden treasures.